hiringManager/ChromeOS-With-Android/README.md

 sudo apt-get update
 sudo apt-get install pv
 sudo apt-get install cgpt

+# In the next step, rename 'samus_recovery' to rammus or whatever.
+And choose the right block device.
+It's harder to just use a partition to install, so I left it out.*

+# Again, this will format whichever block device you chose so don't blame me if you formatted your disk.
+Look at the output from fdisk
 ```

-* In the next step, rename 'samus_recovery' to rammus or whatever. **And choose the right block device.** It's harder to just use a partition to install, so I left it out.*
-* Again, this will format whichever block device you chose so don't blame me if you formatted your disk. **Look at the output from fdisk**

-* Begin Install
+* Install
     ```sudo bash ./chromeos-install.sh -src samus_recovery.bin -dst /dev/sdx ```
-* Wait like 10 minutes for it to compile.
+  - Wait like 10 minutes for it to compile.
-* Boot from USB and you're done.
-And it runs amazingly, not gonna lie.
+  - Boot from USB and you're done.
+It has to rebuild the initramfs or something on first boot but after that, you'll have a normal boot time.

-    Problems?
+ * Problems?
 Secure boot disabled?
 UEFI works easier than legacy. **Read the brunch git for additional information.**

 ## Tips: